BSSE23105/Digital-Visa-and-Passport-Processing/readme.md

 # Prerequisites
-1)Node.js and npm installed
+1) Node.js and npm installed
-2)A MongoDB URI (from MongoDB Atlas or a local instance) 3)MongoDB Compass installed
+2) A MongoDB URI (from MongoDB Atlas or a local instance)
+3) MongoDB Compass installed

 # Steps To Run:
 1) cd /path/to/your/project in cmd